 Name the main data lake architecture layers.

-Raw data ingestion, storage (bronze/silver/gold zones), Processing/transformation, and Consumption/analytics layers, with security and governance spanning across all layers.
-Each layer serves a specific purpose in the data lifecycle, from initial ingestion to final analysis.
+Raw data ingestion, storage (bronze/silver/gold zones), processing/transformation, open table format and metadata layer, and consumption/analytics layers, with security and governance spanning across all layers.
+Each layer serves a specific purpose in the data lifecycle, from initial ingestion to final implement natural language processing.

 What security measures should be implemented in a data lake?

 Implementation includes rest and transit encryption, role-based access control (RBAC), and comprehensive audit logging.
-Multi-factor authentication and data masking for sensitive information are essential components.
+Multi-factor authentication, data masking for sensitive information, data classification, and AI access controls are essential components.

 How do we integrate a data lake with existing enterprise systems?

-Integration is achieved through APIs, ETL/ELT pipelines, and enterprise service buses (ESB) that connect existing systems with the data lake.
-Microservices architecture facilitates seamless data flow between systems while maintaining data consistency.
+Integration is achieved through APIs, ETL/ELT pipelines, CDC, and enterprise service buses (ESB) that connect existing systems with the data lake.
+Microservices architecture can facilitate seamless data flow between systems while maintaining data consistency.

 What security measures should be implemented in a data lake to protect sensitive data?